PennyLaneAI/qml/glossary/quantum_differentiable_programming.rst

 In contrast, more recent approaches use a "define-by-run" scheme, in which there is no underlying assumption to how the model is structured.
-The models are composed of parameterized function blocks, and the structure is dynamic - it may change depending on the input data, yet still remains trainable and differentiable.
+The models are composed of parameterized function blocks, and the structure is dynamic---it may change depending on the input data, yet still remains trainable and differentiable.
 A critical aspect of this is that it holds true even in the presence of classical control flow such as for loops and if statements.
 These